|

 arrangement includes 7 local u3as, namely Broxbourne, Buntingford, Cheshunt, Hertford, Waltham

-The u3a Central Office (ot Third Age Trust) provides guidance to branches should disputes occur.
+The u3a Central Office (of Third Age Trust) provides guidance to branches should disputes occur.
 There are

 three documents published which give procedural guidance covering ‘Complaints’, ‘Disciplinary’, and